tamarasuarezrod/find-my-borough/README.md

 - Proximity to central London

 The system returns a ranked list of boroughs that best match those preferences.

-It also provides an elegant frontend to explore boroughs, see crowd-sourced opinions, and interact with borough profiles visually — inspired by platforms like NomadList.

 ## Tech Stack